-Consummation of the Transactions is subject to the satisfaction of a number of conditions, including but not limited to: (i) the passage of the Autodesk Resolution and the Discreet Resolution by the Autodesk Stockholders and the Discreet Shareholders, respectively; (ii) the absence of any restrictive court orders or any other legal restraints or prohibitions preventing or making illegal the consummation of the Transactions; (iii) the truth and accuracy of the representations and warranties made by each of Discreet and Autodesk in the Acquisition Agreement on and as of the Effective Time, subject to certain exceptions; (iv) the performance or compliance with all agreements and covenants required by the Acquisition Agreement by each of Autodesk, Discreet and Dutchco; and (v) the receipt by Autodesk and Discreet of certain opinions and letters regarding tax and accounting matters.
+Consummation of the Transactions is subject to the satisfaction of a number of conditions, including but not limited to: (i) the passage of the Autodesk Resolution and the Discreet Resolution by the Autodesk Stockholders and the Discreet Shareholders, respectively; (ii) the absence of any restrictive court orders or any other legal restraints or prohibitions preventing or making illegal the consummation of the Transactions; (iii) the truth and accuracy of the representations and warranties made by each of Discreet and Autodesk in the Acquisition Agreement on and as of the Effective Time, subject to certain exceptions; and (iv) the receipt by Autodesk and Discreet of certain opinions and letters regarding tax and accounting matters.
 See "Terms of the Transactions--Conditions to the Transactions."